onzfonz/comp227/src/content/0/en/part0c.md

 Once it finishes installing and you pass all the permissions, you can open it up.

-You'll be greeted with a simple window
+You'll be greeted with a simple window.

 ![import settings](../../images/0/partc/import_settings.png)